yardenbasri/Pong/README.md

-# Pong
-A pong game on offline mode.
+A pong game that was created in order to practice pygame.
-In the future an online and Ai modes will be added.